Will Benson Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in the league.
+- The 8.6 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in MLB.

-- The Padres have a 3.85 team ERA that ranks eighth across all MLB pitching staffs.
+- The Padres have a 3.86 team ERA that ranks eighth among all league pitching staffs.

-- The Padres rank 14th in baseball in home runs given up (90 total, 1.1 per game).
+- Padres pitchers combine to surrender 91 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- His most recent appearance came on Tuesday, June 20 against the San Francisco Giants, when the right-hander threw six innings, surrendering two earned runs while allowing four hits.
+- Morejon will take the mound to start for the Padres, his first this season.

+- The 24-year-old left-hander has four appearances out of the bullpen this season.

-- In 14 games this season, the 32-year-old has put up an ERA of 2.90, with 7.7 strikeouts per nine innings.
-Opponents are hitting .209 against him.
+- In four games this season, he has a 6.75 ERA and 11.3 strikeouts per nine innings, while opponents are hitting .333 against him.

 © 2023 Data Skrive.
 All rights reserved.